 Differences Between FSMA & SFCR

-First, anyone who imports food to Canada must have a license.
-The U.S. is the only country that can hold an SFCR license, but this only applies to products manufactured in the U.S. In general, the Preventive Controls under SFCR are similar to that of the Supplier Approval Programs outline in FSMA and GFSI.
+In general, the Preventive Controls under SFCR are similar to that of the Supplier Approval Programs outlined in FSMA and GFSI.
 In fact, there is an agreement between the FDA and CFIA to recognize each other’s systems, and aside from inspections performed for products or importers that have been deemed high-risk, products can generally move across the border unfettered.

-With that being said, there is another important way the SFCR Preventive Controls are different from FSMA: they cover the “other” regulatory requirements outside of food safety, including labeling, weights or counts, claims, grades, standards of identity, and so forth.
+With that being said, there are several important ways the SFCR Preventive Controls are different from FSMA.
+First, they cover the “other” regulatory requirements outside of food safety, including labeling, weights or counts, claims, grades, standards of identity, and so forth.
 Like FSMA, however, SFCR requires importers to have detailed information on all suppliers, products, processes, and hazards.
 They must also conduct an assessment of potential hazards associated with imported products.

 SFCR Importer Preventive Controls Enforcement